 7. Remote Visual Inspection (RVI)

-- Applications: Large-diameter pipelines, confined spaces, and hazardous environments.
+- Applications: Used for big pipelines, cramped areas, and risky environments.

 8. Phased Array Ultrasonic Testing (PAUT)